 What You Will Find

 This website provides data and links to LF data, articles/reports, data descriptions, databases, LF videos and tutorials, images/maps, websites, and decision making/informational tools.
 These resources are useful for practitioners in the fields of fire and natural resource management, vegetation, habitat, carbon/climate, research and science, as well as industry/private sector users and teachers.
+Use our LANDFIRE Data Dictionary to help locate LF information.

 How Data Products and Information may be used